AmplitudeAudio/doc-sdk/docs/integration/cmake-setup.md

 ---

 !!! note
-    Make sure you followed the [installation instructions](../getting-started/installation.md) first before to continue this setup.
+    Make sure you followed the [installation instructions](../getting-started/installation.md) first before continuing this setup.
 If you encounter problems, please ask for support in our [Discord server](https://discord.gg/QR2uBpzJ5f).

 After the SDK has been successfully installed, it can be used into any CMake-based projects.
-You should make sure the `AM_SDK_PATH` environment variable is set before to configure your project.
+You should make sure the `AM_SDK_PATH` environment variable is set before configuring your project.
 If not, you can manually set it as a CMake variable using the CLI:

 ```bash
 cmake -DAM_SDK_PATH=/path/to/amplitude/sdk -S /path/to/sources -B /path/to/build